 In the next window, you can map custom fields for the exported CSV file.
 Click Finish to start export and close the wizard.

 If you use this method to export emails from Office 365 to a PST file, you can export only one email folder.
 This is the difference between this method and the method explained above where you copy a PST file that contains all email folders available in the Outlook client for your Microsoft 365 email account.

 How to Back Up Office 365 Email in NAKIVO Backup & Replication

 You can make your life easier by using a dedicated Microsoft 365 email backup solution that allows you to back up emails for the needed accounts, recover mailbox folders or emails to a source location or a custom location.
 NAKIVO Backup & Replication is a data protection solution that combines all these features and contains many additional features to protect Microsoft 365 email data and other Office 365 data.
 You can back up emails to a local backup repository on-premises, create multiple recovery points, and perform instant recovery of email messages, attachments, folders, contacts, and calendar items.
 You can schedule backup jobs (to run automatically) or you can run them on demand (manually).

 Let me explain the straightforward process of email recovery in NAKIVO Backup & Replication.
 Before you can recover emails, you have to add your Microsoft 365 account to the Inventory, create a SaaS Backup Repository, and create a Microsoft 365 backup job.
 Configuration is explained in details in the blog post about Microsoft 365 email recovery and in the help center.
-Read also about configuration for SharePoint Online and OneDrive backup.
+Read also about configuration for SharePoint Online backup.

 In order to recover a Microsoft 365 email message or attached file from a backup in NAKIVO Backup & Replication, go to the main page in the web interface of the product, select a backup job, click Recover, and hit Microsoft 365 in the menu that opens.